How to File and Pay Sales Tax in North Carolina

 Also, If you would rather ask someone else to handle your North Carolina filings, our team at TaxValet can handle that for you with our Done-for-You Sales Tax Service.
 We specialize in eliminating the stress and hassle of sales tax.

 How to Sign-in and File a Return on North Carolina’s Website

 Step 1: The first step in filing your North Carolina sales tax return is to log into the website here https://eservices.dor.nc.gov/sau/contact.jsp.

-If you do not have a username & password then your first step is setting that up.
+If you do not have a username and password then your first step is setting that up.
 Your username and password are generally created when you submit registration paperwork for a sales tax permit.
-If you are not interested in doing the work of getting the permit or a state login yourself, TaxValet can handle that for you with our Sales Tax Permit Registration Service.

 Step 2: Enter your Sales Account ID Number (SID) and verify your business information.
 If everything looks correct, select “Next”.

-Step 3: Select the return you want to file (in this example we are filing E-500) including the method you intend to pay the return with.
+Step 3: Select the return you want to file (in this example we are filing E-500) as well as the method you intend to pay the return with.